rominaguimaraens/rominaguimaraens/README.md

 Hey there! 👋 Welcome to my Github page!

-I'm Romina, a Trainee Game Quality Analyst 🎮 with a passion for gaming and all things tech-related 🤖.
+I'm Romina, a Junior Game Quality Analyst 🎮 with a passion for gaming and all things tech-related 🤖.
 Currently, I'm studying the VR/AR Specialization 🌟 at Holberton School in Montevideo 🇺🇾.

 I have experience in game testing, content creation, social media management, and customer service 🤝.
 I'm a problem-solver with strong analytical skills and familiarity with various programming languages including C, Python, and JavaScript.